syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 </tr>
 </table>

-Below code, creates the `GridlTextBoxCellRendererExt` to change the fore ground of CustomerID column and replacing created renderer to `CellRenderers`.
+Below code, creates the `GridTextBoxCellRendererExt` to change the fore ground of CustomerID column and replacing created renderer to `CellRenderers`.

 {% tabs %}
 {% highlight c# %}